 Data collection was undertaken through personal interviews using a structured and pre-tested interview schedule.
 The investigator employed a face-to-face interview approach to elicit detailed and reliable information from the respondents.
 Upon completion of data collection, the data were systematically tabulated and subjected to statistical analysis.

-Various statistical tools and techniques were applied to interpret the results and draw meaningful conclusions, including frequency distribution, percentage analysis, mean, mean percent score, standard deviation, rank correlation, null and alternative hypothesis testing and the z-test.
+In order to analyze, Statistical tools and techniques were applied to interpret the results and draw meaningful conclusions, including frequency distribution, percentage analysis, mean, mean percent score, standard deviation, rank correlation, null and alternative hypothesis testing and the z-test.

 RESULTS AND DISCUSSION